DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Editing/description.md

 * [onAppointmentUpdating](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#onAppointmentUpdating) / [onAppointmentUpdated](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#onAppointmentUpdated)

-In this demo, we have configured the handlers to display a toast message after a user performs an edit operation.
+In this demo, we configured the handlers to display a toast message after a user performs an edit operation.

 Users can edit appointment data in the appointment details form.
 To open it, they need to double-click the appointment.
 You can use the [onAppointmentFormOpening](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#onAppointmentFormOpening) function to customize the form.